How to become an insurance agent

 Insurance agents sell insurance policies.
 However, the job is not simply a sales position.
 You will work closely with each client to assess risks, find insurance coverage and build relationships that can last a lifetime.

-Types of insurance agents
+The two types of insurance agents

 There are two basic types of insurance agents:

-Captive agents
+1. Captive agents

 Captive agents work with a single insurance provider, usually a large national company.
 Because you work for an established company, you’ll receive guidance, support and training on the company’s products.
 And because you’re on the company’s payroll, you’ll have a stable salary to rely on more than an independent agent.

-However, you are not allowed to sell competitors' products and may be required to sign a non-compete agreement.
-You'll also have to meet sales quotas, which can be difficult and stressful.
+However, you are not allowed to sell competitors’ products and may be required to sign a non-compete agreement.
+You’ll also have to meet insurance sales quotas, which can be difficult and stressful.
 You may only receive commissions at many companies if you make a certain number of sales.

-Independent agents
+2. Independent agents

 Independent agents work with multiple insurance providers.
 You will give your clients quotes from different insurers to help them find the right company and policy to meet their needs.